clangguth/autower/README.txt

                       Aerosoft German Airports 3 X - Paderborn-Lippstadt EDLP Exclude BGL; ignoring such sections does not seem to have other side effects.

+2.1.0 (May 15, 2010) - The most important change is the UI integration of the
+                       DLL variant with FS.
+Other changes include some modifi- cations of the default configuration and new configura- tion options, and a minimal performance optimization.

 ACKNOWLEDGEMENTS